 “Go on, Waltz,” Weingartner urged.

 Cadence continued, “It’ll be too suspicious if we’re all out on the road initially.
 With your permission, I will go out solo and give a signal for when I believe it’s safe for all of us to reveal ourselves.
 I will be taking on an alternate persona as a facade to blend in more effectively, so I ask that you play along with me.”

-“Fischer, stand down.” —Wilhelm stiffened at the lieutenant’s voice— “Keep check of your emotions.
+“Fischer, stand down.”—Wilhelm stiffened at the oberleutnant’s voice and the switch to native tongue—“Keep check of your emotions.
 You can’t allow them to dictate your actions.
 I understand we’re under a situation of duress but we can’t put aside opportunities when they present themselves.”

 Wilhelm stammered, “Sorry, sir—”

-Wilhelm shut his mouth and narrowed his eyes at Cadence who simply held his gaze for a moment before turning back to the captains.
+Wilhelm shut his mouth and narrowed his eyes at Cadence who simply held his gaze for a moment before turning back to the hauptmänner.

 “You should take off your uniforms too,” she said.